Subscription Modal Banner

 In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

-In our original Instarem amaze card review, we noted that it was really quite something — it lets anyone and everyone earn free 1% cashback so long as they met the easily attainable criteria.
+In our initial Instarem amaze card review, we noted that it was really quite something — it lets anyone and everyone earn free 1% cashback so long as they met the easily attainable criteria.
 Alas!
 Good things don’t last forever; amaze card users will have to contend with slashed cashback and tougher requirements altogether.

 But is it still amaze-ing?
 Read on to find out.